-Armstrong International may collect the following information from you:
+Armstrong may collect from you:

-- name and job title
+- Job title

-- professional experience and areas of expertise
+- Professional experience and areas of expertise

-- curriculum vitae
+- Curriculum vitae

 - race or ethnic origin